 CIVIL, OR VERY BASIC HUMAN RIGHTS!

-Both Inside and Outside you Residence and MUCH MORE!
+Both Inside and Outside your Residence and MUCH MORE!

 Electromagnetic Weapons and Human Rights

 “The Secretary of Energy under Clinton, Hazel O’Leary, warned that over a 40 year period, 500,000 had been unwitting test subjects for military research on non-lethal weapons.
 The problem is that the military’s role is to be paranoid and think up scenarios where the worst can happen, then prepare for this in order to protect the people from a hypothetical future event.
 But there is little to no oversight.
 According to the defense budget report, 40% of the budget is dedicated to black projects. “